When you’re in charge of verifying small businesses, it can be challenging to know who to trust.

 Many greeting card companies learned this lesson the hard way in the spring of 2021.
-Paper Source, a stationery chain with 158 locations across the United States, began to place larger than usual orders with its vendors.
-A few months later, however, Paper Source filed for Chapter 11 bankruptcy protection from its creditors.
+Paper Source, a stationery chain with 158 locations across the United States, began placing larger orders with its vendors.
+A few months later, Paper Source filed for Chapter 11 bankruptcy protection from its creditors.

 Search engines and web directories can be speedy and convenient.
 They are also free to use.
-For this reason, they are a popular choice for small business owners and managers who need to vet potential vendors and partners.
+For this reason, they are a popular choice for business owners and managers who need to vet potential vendors, customers, and partners.

 A sizable 40% of small businesses verify suppliers via this sort of desktop research.
 Yet, these online tools are unreliable where supplier verification and risk assessment are concerned.
 They provide little to no actual insight into a potential supplier’s legitimacy, its likelihood of failure, the effectiveness of its service, or its financial stability.